top of page

 • ROI = Increased Revenue / Budget to Renovate

-However, ROI doesn't include the value of time.
-If the renovation execution period gets longer than usual the actual return rate wouldn't be attractive.
-Therefore I suggest using Modified ROI, which calculates the average annual return over the investment horizon, including the renovation period.
+However, ROI does not consider the value of time.
+If the renovation execution period exceeds the average time, the actual return rate may not be attractive.
+Therefore, I suggest using a modified ROI, which calculates the average annual return over the investment horizon, including the renovation period.

 • Total Increased Revenue over the Holding Period(TIRoHP) = (Increased Rev x 50% x Renovatio Period) + (Increased Rev x Rest of the Holding Period)